patibindu/Project4-Group3/README.md

-# Project 4: Data Visualization and Machine Learning on Diabetes Dataset
+# Project 4: Data Visualization and Machine Learning on a Diabetes Dataset

 ### Group Members: Juhi, Kesha, Lora, and Hima